Learn about Leadership Opportunities!

 The many group based interactions through this program was important in the peer learning process; gaining knowledge from our fellow classmates helped me understand what I can do better to become a leader in my own life.
 Connecting the beginning of the program (personal strengths) to the end (how strength plays into leadership roles) made everything come full circle and only enforced how important knowing yourself can be. . - Meaghan Conlon '16, Finance and English Major

-The Senior Leadership Experience is offered for graduating seniors each spring who have participated in previous leadership development programs during their time at Fairfield.
+The Senior Leadership Experience is day long retreat away from campus offered for graduating seniors each spring who have participated in previous leadership development programs during their time at Fairfield.
 The program provides an environment in which students share their leadership knowledge and experiences from their time at the Fairfield University and prepare to apply it to their life after college.
-The program is very interactive and provides students with a unique exposure to various leaders from throughout the Fairfield community.
-This outstanding networking opportunity truly showcases how professionals exercise leadership in a post-collegiate setting.
 It is also kept very small in order to focus more intently on the experiences of each individual student.

 Sessions can address topics such as Strengths in relation to individual roles, group dynamics and relationships, task completion, purpose, or other organization issues or concerns.
 The best teams get the job done by intentionally using each member's strengths.
 StrengthsQuest supports student organizations to reach greater success by helping them create a team dynamic that welcomes, values, and leverages each member's talents.
 Students interested in requesting a session for their organization should contact firstname.lastname@example.org two weeks prior to the proposed session date.